librarianrafia/cv/index.md

 ## Continuing Education

  `June 11-20, 2018`  <a href="http://dhinstitutes.org/">DHRI (Digital Humanities Research Institute) </a>
-- Participant in 2018 cohort of DHRI a ten-day residential workshop at held at The Graduate Center, CUNY.
+- Participant in 2018 cohort of DHRI a ten-day residential workshop at held at The Graduate Center, CUNY to become become local [Community Leader.](http://archive.dhinstitutes.org/participants.html)

 `October 2015` Library Juice Academy workshop
 - <a href="http://libraryjuiceacademy.com/027-project-management.php">Introduction to Project Management</a>